arnegue/NMEA-Seatalk-Multiplexer/README.md

 ### NMEA 0183

 Since this project only produces NMEA-Output every NMEA-Device is supported which produces a new line at the end.
-No parsing is happening here.
+Usually no parsing (but checksum) is happening.

+But some parsing/creation of NMEA-Sentences are supported:
+* RMC (Recommended Minimum Sentence)
+* VHW (Speed Through Water)
+* DBT (Depth Below Keel)
+* MTW (Water Temperature)
+* MWV (Wind Speed and Angle)

 ### Seatalk 1